junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2013-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 3 (Roll no. 435). (text: CR 7/31/2013 H5249-5251)
 - 2013-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 3 (Roll no. 435).(text: CR 7/31/2013 H5249-5251)
+- 2013-09-09 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.